 Before we begin, we’ll ask for your brief indulgence.
 We’re going to give you a few typical measurements, just to set the stage for a little infusion of Audeze tech knowledge.
 A piece of standard printer paper is about 100 microns thick.
 An average human hair is about 75 microns thick at the base.
 A red blood cell is only 5 microns across.
 What’s a micron, you ask?
 It’s a measurement of length.
 A very, very small measurement.
 One one-millionth of a meter to be exact, or about 0.00004 inches.

 Pretty small, right?
-Why in the world are we talking about blood and hair and microns?
-Well, my friends, it’s because we at Audeze have become very good at making things thin.
+Why in the world are we talking about blood and hair and microns? (oh my) Well, my friends, it’s because we at Audeze have become very good at making things thin.
 Let us hit you with one last measurement that’s a bit more relevant: 0.5 microns.
 1/10th of the thickness of a red blood cell.
 Nano-scale.
 Why does this measurement matter to your headphones?
 It’s all about the diaphragm.

 The real heart of what makes a pair of planar magnetic headphones special comes from one component - the diaphragm.
 To understand why the diaphragm is so important, you must first understand how headphones work, at least in a broad sense.
 Headphones use two main components to make sound, the magnet and the diaphragm.
 The magnet creates a static magnetic field.
 Electrical current passing through the diaphragm’s voice coil interacts with this magnetic field, which pushes the suspended diaphragm back and forth.
 The diaphragm movement pushes and pulls the air around it, which causes a series of pressure waves.
 These pressure waves are interpreted by your brain as sound.